CLOUD-NES/stac-infrastructure/README.md

-# CLOUD-NES STAC Catalog - Infrastructure
+# CLOUD-NES STAC API - Infrastructure

 > [!WARNING]
 > This repository is work in progress, its content could change at any time.

-This repository hosts material related to the deployment of a STAC API for the datasets hosted on SURF as part of the CLOUD-NES project.
+This repository hosts material related to the deployment of the STAC API that will index the datasets hosted on SURF as part of the [CLOUD-NES project](https://tdcc.nl/projects/tdcc-nes-projects/cloud-nes-facilitating-cloud-native-data-access-and-processing-for-nes/).

-The STAC API is run by a FastAPI application based on the [stac-fastapi-pgstac](https://github.com/stac-utils/stac-fastapi-pgstac) implementation.
+The STAC API is based on the [stac-fastapi-pgstac](https://github.com/stac-utils/stac-fastapi-pgstac) implementation.

 ## Development

-### Running the STAC API locally
+### Testing the STAC API locally

 Generate the `.env` configuration file from the given template: